eugenetriguba/low-level-programming/README.md

 # Low Level Programming

-Notes, answers to exercises, and code from Low Level Programming by Igor Zhirkov.
-This repository is organized by topics rather than by chapter.
-Furthermore, there is also likely to be more in here than just what is covered in the book such as information from outside resources or extra programs.
+This repository contains notes and answers to questions from Low Level Programming by Igor Zhirkov.
+It is organized by topics rather than by chapters.

+However, there are other outside sources brought in to expand sections in the notes and programs written that simply peak my curiosity.